SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

     ``thin`` // Mainly used for SIL at the moment.
 Confirm that we shouldn't document for 1.0 ``thick`` // Mainly used for SIL at the moment.
 Confirm that we shouldn't document for 1.0 ``unchecked`` // May be going away if we can come up with better syntactic sugar.

+``noreturn``
+    The ``noreturn`` attribute is applied to the type of a function or method to indicate that the function or method doesn't return to its caller.
+    You can also mark a function or method declaration with this attribute to indicate that the corresponding type of that function or method, ``T``, is ``@noreturn T``.

+..
+TR: Need some more info on this attribute.
+Is the above correct?
+What else should we
+    document here?
+How about some actual examples?

 .. _Attributes_InterfaceBuilderAttributes: